JanuszPelc/Keevorn/documents/source/keevorn_rulebook.md

 - ♠ Spades - **Pain:** Lose Health equal to three times the Depth
 - ♣ Clubs - **Loss:** Discard any card from your Backpack
 - ♥ Hearts - **Vigor:** Gain Health equal to three times the Depth
-- ♦ Diamonds - **Relief:** Discard any Monster or Potion in the Room
+- ♦ Diamonds - **Relief:** Discard any Monster or Relic in the Room
 - Joker - **Surprise:** Discard any number of cards from the Room

 At the ground level (Depth 0), Pain and Vigor do not affect your Health.